Guide to Tooth Pain

 Information provided in this guide is for educational purposes only.
 Your specific symptoms may require different actions other that what is provided in this chart.
 It should not be a substitute for professional Medical and Dental attention, diagnosis, and treatment.

-If you are experiencing tooth pain call Augusta Office Phone Number 706-869-9117 to make an appointment with Dr. Ngoh
+If you are experiencing tooth pain call Endodontics Office in Augusta Phone Number 706-869-9117 to make an appointment with Dr. Ngoh

 |Constant Pain and Pressure, gum swelling, sensitivity to touch.||Abscessed tooth causing gum and bone to become infected.||Endodontic evaluation and treatment to relieve the pain and save the tooth.|